What’s in this article

 Company Registration and Governance

 Even though a person has the option to incorporate a Company on his own, it is always better to appoint a licensed Company Secretary to initiate the incorporation application.
-This is to avoid any complication during the process itself.
+This is to avoid any complications during the process itself.

 Attend Meetings and Prepare Company Resolutions